-No extension for Odd even scheme for now, says Kejriwal as air quality in 'severe' category
+Decision on Odd even scheme to be taken on Nov 18, says Kejriwal as air quality in 'severe' category

 New Delhi, Nov 15: No decision was taken on Friday on extending the odd-even road rationing scheme, which entered its final day.
-Chief Minister Arvind Kejriwal said that the odd-even restrictions will not be extended as of now.
+Chief Minister Arvind Kejriwal said a final call would be taken on Monday.

+Delhi Chief Minister Arvind Kejriwal "We do not want people to undergo unnecessary inconvenience," Kejriwal said at a press conference here on Friday. "

+Air quality is predicted to improve over the next two-three days.
+A final call on extending the odd-even scheme will be taken on Monday."

 The anti-pollution measure kicked in on November 4 and is scheduled to end on November 15, if not extended by the Delhi government.